 Summary:

-Grosz discusses current (predominantly reluctant) feminist positions towards the question of nature and Darwin’s theory of evolution and change.
-She points out the importance of incorporating Darwin’s conceptions of transformation into feminist analyses, even if they seem “antifeminist“ at first glance.
-She then introduces Darwin’s theory with an emphasis on explaining its main principles: individual variation; heritability of variation; and natural selection.
+Grosz starts by discussing current (predominantly reluctant) feminist positions towards the question of nature and Darwin’s theory of evolution and change.
+She points out the importance of incorporating Darwin’s conceptions of transformation into feminist analyses, even if they seem antifeminist at first glance.
+She then first introduces Darwin’s theory and then reflects what exactly is useful for feminist theory.
+Grosz explains its main principles: individual variation; heritability of variation; and natural selection.
 Individual variation refers to random genetic variation of individuating characteristics, differences and features, often insignificant at first.
-Heritability of variation refers to an invariable tendency to superabundance in the rates of reproduction.
+Heritability of variation refers to an invariable tendency to superabundance in the rates of reproduction, meaning that every generation produces more offspring then the previous one, leading to struggle for survival.
 Individuals who possess variations advantageous in given environment are privileged relative to others, which promotes their proliferation.
-If these individual differences are inherited, they can amplify over time, which is how, according to Darwin, new species arise (when some differentiated groups of individuals are separated (e.g. geographically), through this successive amplification of their differences new forms are created.)
+Heritability means that these spontaneous differences are or can be inherited, so they can amplify over time.
+This is how, according to Darwin, new species arise (when some differentiated groups of individuals are separated (e.g. geographically), through this successive amplification of their differences new forms are created) and inevitable variation occurs (as with every sexual reproduction, new combinations are created.)

-These principles lead to establishment of natural selection, which is a term comprising all the processes that create selective criteria which give meaning to the individual differences.
+These principles interact with to establishment of natural selection, which is a term comprising all the processes that create selective criteria which give meaning to the individual differences.
 I. e., the natural selection represents the pressure on individuals that determines who of them will survive and proliferate.
 In this way, it leads to greater divergence as the more divergent the living beings are, the more of them can survive on one area.
+It is the openness of the individual to variation that is important for survival as it helps him to adapt to the changing environment.
 Grosz also introduces two particular forms of natural selection, the artificial and sexual selection.
 The artificial selection represents the human-induced criteria of selection, it operates on the same principles as natural selection, but works with aesthetic, material or experimental investments of humans.
 The sexual selection deals with desire, pleasure and sexual attraction as selective criteria and is both additional and subordinate part of natural selection, as it works on the same grounds but adds new criteria and sometimes may operate even contrary to the basic principles of survival as the reproduction process is more complex than just an effort to survive.

 Grosz shows the complexity of Darwin's theory and its possible use for feminism, demonstrating that it is not just an outdated deterministic theory.
-Quite contrary, Darwin’s theory brings with it the notion of endless transformation and self-overcoming - the struggle for existence caused by overabundance means that new strategies for survival must be created, although the selective criteria constantly change, and successful strategies cannot be predetermined.
+Quite the contrary, Darwin’s theory brings with it the notion of endless transformation and self-overcoming - the struggle for existence caused by overabundance means that new strategies for survival must be created, although the selective criteria constantly change, and successful strategies cannot be predetermined.
 In this way, Darwin’s model provides feminism with a new response to theories of oppression.
 It leaves an open space for future that is somehow constrained, but not fully dependent on history, as the history sets the conditions, but cannot control the direction of development.
-Darwin brings a notion of “temporalization” - all beings are constantly transforming, and the present is just temporal.
+Yes Darwin brings a notion of “temporalization” - all beings are constantly transforming, and the present is just temporal.
 The direction of development is unknowable, it is a nonlinear process, which can be understood but not predicted through history.